RailwayController/speedcontroller/README.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 -->

-# Railway Controller
+# Railway Controller - Speed controller

-Template repository
+This repository contains designs for speed control boards for use with the Railway Controller system.

 ## Licence
 This repo uses the [REUSE](https://reuse.software) standard in order to